grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj _config

 `_config` is used for consumer overrides and configuration.
 Similar to a Helm values.yaml file

+### string _config.adminTokenSecretName

+*Default value: * `gem-admin-token`

+When generating an admin token using the `tokengen` target, the result is written to the Kubernetes Secret `adminTokenSecretName`.
+There are two versions of the token in the Secret: `token` is the raw token obtained from the `tokengen`, and `grafana-token` is a base64 encoded version that can be used directly when provisioning Grafana via configuration file.
+To retrieve these tokens from Kubernetes using `kubectl`:
+$ kubectl get secret gem-admin-token -o jsonpath="{.data.token}" | base64 --decode ; echo
+$ kubectl get secret gem-admin-token -o jsonpath="{.data.grafana-token}" | base64 --decode ; echo

 ## obj _config.commonArgs